unleashit/npm-library/readme.md

 Just getting going, so far we have...

 ### React Components
-1. [Pagination](https://github.com/unleashit/npm-library/tree/master/packages/pagination) - responsive pagination component in Typescript.
-Just give it a total, current offset and handler and it returns the new offset when the user interacts.
-Assumes a peer dependency of React.
-2. [Login](https://github.com/unleashit/npm-library/tree/master/packages/login) - customizable login component in Typescript that validates with a built-in or custom Yup schema.
+1. [Login](https://github.com/unleashit/npm-library/tree/master/packages/login) - customizable login component in Typescript that validates with a built-in or custom Yup schema.
 It accepts custom fields, header/footer, forgot password and social login buttons.
 Assumes Peer depenencies of React, Formik and Yup.
-3. [Navigation](https://github.com/unleashit/npm-library/tree/master/packages/navigation) - customizable auth aware navigation component in Typescript with optional sidecar component for login/login/signup.
-4. [Sign-up/registration](https://github.com/unleashit/npm-library/tree/master/packages/signup) - customizable signup component in Typescript that validates with a built-in or custom Yup schema.
+2. [Sign-up/registration](https://github.com/unleashit/npm-library/tree/master/packages/signup) - customizable signup component in Typescript that validates with a built-in or custom Yup schema.
 It accepts custom fields, header/footer and social sign up buttons.
 Assumes Peer depenencies of React, Formik and Yup.
-5. [Forgot password](https://github.com/unleashit/npm-library/tree/master/packages/forgotPassword) - customizable forgot password component in Typescript that validates with a built-in or custom Yup schema.
-It accepts custom fields and header/footer.
+3. [Forgot password](https://github.com/unleashit/npm-library/tree/master/packages/forgotPassword) - customizable set of forgot password components in Typescript that validate with a built-in or custom Yup schema.
+It accepts custom fields, custom header/footer and includes both  reset request and actual reset views.
 Assumes Peer depenencies of React, Formik and Yup.
+4. [Navigation](https://github.com/unleashit/npm-library/tree/master/packages/navigation) - customizable auth aware navigation component in Typescript with optional sidecar component for login/login/signup.
+5. [Pagination](https://github.com/unleashit/npm-library/tree/master/packages/pagination) - responsive pagination component in Typescript.
+Just give it a total, current offset and handler and it returns the new offset when the user interacts.
+Assumes a peer dependency of React.
 6. [Async Handler](https://github.com/unleashit/npm-library/tree/master/packages/asyncHandler) - HOC that takes an async function and returns views for loading, no-data and error states.
 It accepts an optional method to check a cache before the async function is run.
 7. [Recursive Data Lister](https://github.com/unleashit/npm-library/tree/master/packages/recursiveDataLister) - component that outputs a nested object/array recursively with options such as choice of html and choice of leaf key for arrays of objects.
 8. [React Help Desk](https://github.com/unleashit/npm-library) - coming soon